Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 ## Additional Product: Spectral WCS

 The Spectral WCS products are ~32 MB multi-extension FITS files (one per detector).
 Each file has 3 extensions: CWAVE, CBAND, and WCS-WAVE.
+For science analysis, use the values in the CWAVE and CBAND layers, not the WCS-WAVE which is intended for visualization.

 CWAVE is an image with dimensions 2,040 x 2,040.
 It contains the central wavelength in microns for each pixel.